2.1 PreLab Reading – Cell Metabolism

 Protein Structure: Primary, Secondary, Tertiary, and Quaternary Structure.
 (Figure by OpenStax is used under a Creative Commons Attribution license.)

-The process of protein digestion begins in the stomach with the enzyme pepsin.
-Typically, inactive when the stomach is empty, pepsin becomes activated upon food entry.
-Produced by the chief cells of the stomach as the inactive form, pepsinogen.
-Pepsinogen is activated into pepsin by stomach acid and active pepsin cleavage.
-Once active, pepsin catalyzes the hydrolysis of proteins into smaller peptides.
-Pepsin functions most effectively in the stomach’s acidic environment, with an optimal pH of 2.
-However, it denatures as chyme transitions into the small intestine, where the pH rises to around 9.
+Protein digestion begins in the stomach with the enzyme pepsin.
+Inactive when the stomach is empty, pepsin is secreted by the chief cells in its inactive form, pepsinogen.
+Upon food entry, stomach acid (HCL) and active pepsin molecules convert pepsinogen into pepsin.
+Pepsin hydrolyzes proteins into smaller peptides and functions optimally at the stomach’s acidic pH (around 2).
+As chyme moves into the small intestine, where the pH rises to approximately 9, pepsin becomes denatured.

-After digestion, amino acids are absorbed into the capillaries of the small intestine and transported via the bloodstream to the liver through the hepatic portal vein.
+After digestion, amino acids are absorbed into the capillaries of the small intestine and transported to the liver via the hepatic portal vein.

 Protein Metabolism